 - We will take our fleece or jumper off and have a drink if it is warm

-For the curriculum information sheet for this term, please click: here.
+For the curriculum information sheet for this term, please click here.

-Our main topic this term will be The Vikings.
+Our main topic this term will be The Stuarts.
 We will look in particular at where the Vikings came from and why they settled here.
 The children will be encouraged to conduct their own research into the topic, and will represent this information in various ways, including computing, writing and art.

 Throughout the term the children will be developing their core life skill of empathy through the exploration of a range of literature.